-A car insurance deductible is the amount of money you’ll pay out of pocket before your insurance company pays the rest of a claim, up to the policy’s pre-set coverage limit.
-For example, imagine that you have a $500 deductible and a claim for $1,500 to repair your car after you hit someone’s mailbox.
-You file a claim with your insurance company, which reviews and (hopefully) approves coverage for the full amount, minus your deductible.
-Then you pay the $500 deductible, and your insurance company covers the remaining $1,000 balance.
+A car insurance deductible is the amount of money you’ll pay out of pocket before your insurance company pays the rest of the claim, up to the policy’s pre-set coverage limits.
+For example, if you file a claim for $1,500 and you have a $500 deductible, the insurance company will only cover $1,000.

 Car insurance deductibles work the same way for all coverage types, and you will get to choose your deductible amount for each.
 For example, you could choose a $500 deductible for comprehensive insurance, which tends to have lower premiums, but $1,000 for collision, which usually costs more.
 Many people also choose a separate deductible for windshield repair or replacement, which can have deductible options as low as $0.

 Not all types of car insurance coverage apply a deductible.
 Liability insurance, which is required by law in almost every U.S. state, never uses a deductible.
 Liability insurance covers damages you cause to another person or their property in an accident.

 Collision and comprehensive insurance are the most common coverage types that use deductibles.
 Collision insurance covers your car from accidents, no matter who is at fault.
 Comprehensive insurance covers damage from events outside of your control, like fires, floods, falling objects, and vandalism.

 If you have coverage for personal injury protection (PIP) or uninsured/underinsured motorists, these may also carry deductibles.
 PIP helps cover medical bills for you and other passengers and is required by some states.
 Uninsured motorist coverage protects you in the event you are hit by a driver who doesn’t have insurance, or whose coverage limits can’t cover the full amount of damage caused.